Mohammad-Faisal/audit-trail-backend/README.md

 ## Description
-This is a Nest Js Template Project
+This is a Nest Js Template Project Which is ready to be connected with a database it also has connection to firebase admin adn aws sdk.

 ## Installation